YoungMahesh/syntax-notes/ai/datasets.md

 from huggingface_hub import login from datasets import load_dataset, Dataset, DatasetDict

+# we are going to import custom 'items.py' file which will filter out data such that it will increase the precision of the model
 # python will first look for local directory for package, hence it will pick up ./items.py file instead of going to package-manager
 # 1. mount google-drive
 from google.colab import drive